A knifeblade fuse makes your inverter for home a lot safer; there is an enormous amount of energy stored in those batteries.

 Electrical fires are not pretty and with the huge amount of solar energy stored in these batteries, a short-circuit could potentially be very hazardous.

 An electrician friend with many years experience in the industry recommended it recently to protect myself and my home from a fire.

-Where the lead has been cut simply fit two large lugs and crimp the them securely.
+Where the lead has been cut simply fit two large lugs and crimp them securely.

 Again attach the negative lead to the inverter terminal, and then onto the knifeblade fuse.
 Connect the other end to the other pole and hence to the battery.

-I've taped up one end of my spanner with insulation tape to make it absolutely impossible to short across two live battery leads.
+I've taped up one end of my spanner with insulation tape to make it absolutely impossible to short across two live battery terminals.
 The instantaneous current would be massive and cause severe burns.

 Building a solar generator has been one of the most rewarding activities that I've ever undertaken; learning about little items like a knifeblade fuse was one very tiny part.

 It takes considerable planning to build a solar generator from scratch.
-In the first instance considerable planning is needed.
-Therein lies a catch; I assumed I would want a Mickey Mouse system just to supply lights and computers; a 2kW inverter for home would have been quite adequate with perhaps one kilowatt of photovoltaic panels and four 200Ah batteries.
+In the first instance considerable thought is needed.
+Therein lies a catch; I assumed I would want a Mickey-Mouse system just to supply lights and computers.
+A 2kW inverter for home would have been quite adequate with perhaps one kilowatt of photovoltaic panels and two 200Ah batteries; a 24V circuit.

 Go moderately big, or don't even make a start is my suggestion; a small system will do little for the environment and will never satisfy your needs.